verityj/verityj.github.io/README.md

 ### WiFi radio turn on and off with a Python script

 This script does the following:
-1. Display the current wifi network status (name, password, ssid broadcast state, radio enabled or disabled)
+1. Displays the current wifi network status (name, password, ssid broadcast state, radio enabled or disabled)
 2. Asks the user to choose to either make no changes or enable/disable the wifi networks (radios)

 [Direct link to the script](https://github.com/verity-s/verity-s.github.io/blob/main/arcadyan-wifi.py)